Court docs: Mom says ‘weird guy’ followed her in Marion grocery store, tried to grab 4-year-old daughter - NewsBreak

 The woman posted about the incident on Facebook; someone alerted her to a similar occurrence at a local Walmart, prompting her to contact Marion police.
 The Walmart incident was not related to the Jan.
 30 attempted abduction at Needler’s and didn’t involve the same suspect, police said.

 Investigators viewed surveillance video from the grocery store.
 It showed the suspect entering the store a few minutes after the woman and her child arrived.
 He hung around the produce section before leaving for the bathroom.
-He then went to the beer aisle, which is close to the produce area.Robinson’s Blain Loll shares cancer journey, return to the court
+He then went to the beer aisle, which is close to the produce area.‘Let’s start a family’: Indiana woman accused of kidnapping girl from playground, running naked through street

 When the woman came to the produce section and left, the man followed her to the meat section, according to court documents.
 Police were unable to see the attempted abduction because “there were no working cameras” in the specific area where it happened.